wale-jojo/mcp-storage-server/docs/spec.md

 ## Overview

 This document outlines the specification for implementing a Model Context Protocol (MCP) server for Storacha storage.
-This MCP server will provide a standardized interface for AI models and applications to interact with Storacha's decentralized storage capabilities using a simple HTTP-based approach.
+This MCP server will provide a standardized interface for AI models and applications to interact with Storacha's decentralized storage.

 ## Key Concepts